Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 events begins with the clause, “now…concerning” (de…peri),

-to it.
-This is made clear by his statement, “we would not have you
+made clear by his statement, “We would not have you

 ignorant… concerning those who are falling asleep.”